Lovin Myself: Composition

+Reception

+"Lovin Myself" topped Billboards weekly new music poll, published on May 30, 2025, in which music fans voted it their favorite new release of the week.
+It secured 57 percent of the total vote, outperforming new releases by artists including Tate McRae, Miley Cyrus, Lorde, Leon Thomas, and Yeule.
+The result marked a notable show of fan support upon release and positioned the single as one of Max's strongest audience-driven performances in 2025.

 Music video

 The music video for "Lovin Myself", directed by Claire Arnold and choreographed by Tiffany Simone, was released alongside the single.
-It opens with Ava Max in a pastel stairwell sipping a mocktail labeled "Maxxx Energy".
+It opens with Max in a pastel stairwell sipping a mocktail labeled "Maxxx Energy".
 As the verse hits, she wakes on a rooftop with an "Ava Max sucks" sleeping mask while sporting a "Heartbreak Survivor" tee.
-A fiery billboard promoting her upcoming album Don't Click Play ignites behind her.
+A fiery billboard promoting her then-upcoming album Don't Click Play ignites behind her.
 The video then moves through energetic dance scenes across Los Angeles.
-It ends back on the rooftop at sunset, with Ava and a team of dancers in a celebratory dance, embracing self-confidence and freedom.
+It ends back on the rooftop at sunset, with Max and a team of dancers in a celebratory dance, embracing self-confidence and freedom.